snailtail/AoC2024/README.md

 Part 1 was again quite straightforward.
 Just handle a map and some basic checking if moves can be made, and stuff like that.
 Again TDD helps a lot with figuring out where to go next.
 Starting with basic tests and building up to more complete solutions.

 Part 2 looks a bit trickier...
 I'm going to have to check that out later, after work or during lunch break maybe.
 The movement stuff is going to be a lot more complex I think.

+Yeah, it's a full day later and I just spent two hours trying to get this to work.
+Lots of tricky bits here, at first I got stuck trying to understand how to calculate the GPS coordinates for part 2.
+I think the description for that was a bit wonky - I had to reimplement this - which I found after running my solution with some more test inputs from Reddit with more corner cases.
+Turns out I had both misunderstood the GPS calculation, and had a bug in my `MoveRobot()` method.
+The bug was found when I debugged trying to push an inverted pyramid of boxes upwards.
+I thought I was going to go mad figuring out what I needed to change - it came down to the order for checking tiles in the grid.
+Honestly I was close to giving up on this one, but then I had some epiphany and switched one Stack to a Queue - and Hey Presto!

+I started down the Stack<(int,int)> path for Part 1, which worked fine - and then continued on with that for Part 2 as well.
+Now afterwards I think I might have benefited from doing a recursive method instead, tricky as that is - it might still have been easier to test and debug.